preludeorg/build/README.md

 # Prelude Build

-Prelude Build is an authoring and testing application designed specifically for TTPs.
+Prelude Build is an authoring and testing application designed specifically for Security Tests.

 ## Get started